aws/karpenter-provider-aws/website/content/en/preview/upgrade-guide/_index.md

 # Released Upgrade Notes

+## Upgrading to v0.19.0+
+* v0.19.0 combines the karpenter webhook and controller containers into a single binary, which requires changes to the helm chart.
+If your Karpenter installation (helm or otherwise) currently customizes the karpenter webhook, your deployment tooling may require minor changes.

 ## Upgrading to v0.18.0+
 * v0.18.0 removes the `karpenter_consolidation_nodes_created` and `karpenter_consolidation_nodes_terminated` prometheus metrics in favor of the more generic `karpenter_nodes_created` and `karpenter_nodes_terminated` metrics.
 You can still see nodes created and terminated by consolidation by checking the `reason` label on the metrics.
 Check out all the metrics published by Karpenter [here](../tasks/metrics/).